Chart Color Schemes

 Health data shows relatively positive outcomes for Yackandandah residents with a standard level of common health conditions seen across both young and old age cohorts.

-The rate of private health cover is approximately 51% of the total population (~2,808 people), slightly lagging behind the average SA2 area.
-The most common medical conditions are arthritis and asthma, affecting 8.5% and 8.1% of residents respectively.
-A total of 69.0% of residents declare themselves completely clear of medical ailments, compared to 64.1% across Rest of Vic.
+Approximately 51% (~2,808 people) have private health cover, slightly lower than the average SA2 area.
+The most prevalent medical conditions are arthritis (affecting 8.5% of residents) and asthma (8.1%), while 69.0% report being completely clear of medical ailments, compared to 64.1% across Rest of Vic.
 The area has 20.2% of residents aged 65 and over (1,107 people).
 Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health